 “I wouldn’t say I’m surprised that I was being moved,” Martin said.
 “It’s no secret how the second half of the season played out for me last year.
 I had a pretty good idea when I was not moved at the deadline, I’d get moved in the summer.”

 Martin now does not regularly lead the league in hits anymore as well as fights, but can still throw the body among the best of them in the league.
-He had a run of five-straight years of leading the NHL in hits before his numbers dropped.
-In any event, his ice time has increased, and is a key player on the Islanders.
+He had a run of five straight years of leading the NHL in hits before his numbers dropped.
+In any event, his ice time increased to 11:04 in the 2020-21 season, and Martin is a key player on the Islanders forward unit.

 In the end, the Islanders benefited from making a move for a player that impacts the lineup every day.
-Martin is playing in the final year of a four-year contract that Toronto awarded him and will be a free agent at the end of this season.
+Martin was rewarded for his strong play on the backend of the forward unit with a four-year, $6 million contract in the 2020 offseason that will keep him with the Islanders until 2025.

 McAdam will continue to have to fight for a chance in the NHL.
-It happened to not be in New York as they have potential star Ilya Sorokin coming over from the KHL.
+It happened to not be in New York as young goaltender Ilya Sorokin has made a massive impact in the net since coming over from the KHL at the start of the 2020-21 NHL season.
 They also received tremendous seasons from Robin Lehner, Thomas Greiss, and Semyon Varlamov, forcing McAdam to have to find a new home on a different team.